noFrostoo/simpleApi/README.md

         "detail": "string"
         }
         ```
-    * Request Entity Too Large - also raised when length of message is abot 160 :
+    * Request Entity Too Large - also raised when length of message is above 160 :

        Code: 413
        ```